ProteinQure/scargo/examples/README.md

 ## Run @scargo functions

 A function marked by `@scargo` are run as normal Python function, both locally and in the Argo workflow.
-For a function to be transpilable, it can only use the parameters:
+For a function to be transpilable, it can only take the arguments:

 1. `ScargoInput`
 2. `ScargoOutput`